 I am currently doing research on justice and conflict resolution in resource management as well as on the linkages between natural resources management and the development of authoritarian regimes.

 I have professional experience in rural development mainly in Central America where I have been working between 2002 and 2010 with smallholder farmers, Indigenous groups and international organisations.

 I am particularly interested in exploring how radical social and environmental transformations towards justice and equity can emerge, and the role of scholar-activists in supporting the emergence of such transformations.

-I have previously done teaching at the Central American University in Managua, Nicaragua and served as a teaching assistant at Central European University, Budapest, Hungary while I was doing my PhD.
-I have more recently been giving a few lectures at Cemus (Uppsala University) and SLU, both related to my research topics.
+I have taught at the Central American University in Managua, Nicaragua and served as a teaching assistant at Central European University, Budapest, Hungary while I was doing my PhD.
+I have more recently been giving lectures in several Master's programmes at Cemus (Uppsala University) and SLU.

 I am currently part of two research projects.

 1) Exploring Governance Regimes through Agricultural Land Grabbing Dynamics funded by FORMAS.

 Land rights are human rights which are fundamental for achieving sustainable development.
 In this project, I start from the idea that in a context of rapid environmental changes and shrinking democracies across the world, agricultural land grabbing requires renewed discussions as new actors, as well as new instruments for possessing, expropriating, and challenging previous land controls emerge.